 We have created a Facebook group (closed group) for all alumni of the program to connect.
-If you are an alumnus of the program, ask to join the group on our Facebook page, and we'll add you to the nearly 300 alumni who are already members.
+If you are an alumnus of the program, ask to join the group on our Facebook page.

 In 1985, a small group of individuals in the Red River Valley of Minnesota gathered to discuss ways they might empower people in the region to move beyond the current agriculture crisis/recession and build a stronger agricultural community.
 These individuals created the Red River Valley Emerging Leadership Program (ELP) to add value to and complement an existing recognition program for rural agricultural leaders in several counties in Northwest Minnesota.
-That program has continued each year since then to provide a series of leadership sessions focused on agriculture, natural resources and rural issues for young leaders (ages 30-45) in the region.
+That program has continued each year since then to provide a series of leadership sessions focused on rural issues for leaders in the region.

-Participants from 19 counties in Northwest and West Central Minnesota are now reached by the program, which strives to empower people to make a difference — in agriculture, in education and in communities.
+Participants from 19 counties in Northwest and West Central Minnesota are now reached by the program, which strives to empower people to make a difference in their communities.
 Participants say,

 "… it is a great vehicle for building networks with other leaders in the region and an educating tool to recharge people on leadership, the importance of community, and giving back to the community in a time when strong leadership is needed in rural areas more than ever."

 There are many opportunities for individuals, groups and businesses to support the Emerging Leadership Program.

 Each year, several alumni and friends of the ELP volunteer their time to help the program.
 There are opportunities to support educational programming and public relations, as well as other areas of the program.
-For information on how you can help, contact Program Coordinator, Jody Horntvedt.
+For information on how you can help, contact Program Coordinator, Jan Jackola.